-On top, a generous quantity of fresh chopped tomato, more olive oil, oregano and a good spoonful of sour goat cheese (either myzithra or xinomyzithra, but also pichtogalo cheese, or even crumbled feta cheese can do).
+On top, a generous quantity of fresh chopped tomato, more olive oil, oregano, and a good spoonful of sour goat cheese (either myzithra or xynomyzithra, but also pichtogalo cheese, or even crumbled feta cheese can do).

 When it comes to desserts, Cretans have a really sweet tooth.
 You won’t easily find rich chocolate cakes.
 Instead, the extreme sweetness is reached using abundant local thick and fragrant thyme honey, different nuts, and a spread use of cinnamon.

 In summer, though, a very common dessert on any Cretan table is a simple cot with yogurt combined with a different variety of sweet spoons made with local fruit during winter and preserved like a treasure in every Cretan home.

 Sweet spoons can be made with almost any ingredient, on Crete you will easily find citrus, fig, or grape spoon sweets, but also carrot spoon sweet and even walnut spoon sweet.

 The basic key to making these fantastic colorful jars is to clean and cut the fruit of choice in small pieces, make it boil for hours in a homemade syrup of water, sugar, cinnamon, and vanilla, make it cool and preserve it in sterile jars to condiment a dish of thick Greek yogurt and easily create a dessert out of nowhere.

 Key Things to Pack on Your Trip to Crete

 If you’re planning a trip to Greece, you’ll want to pack all the normal essentials, but here are a few things we strongly recommend bringing that may not have crossed your mind.
 For more packing tips, check out our complete Essential Crete Packing List: What to Wear & Pack for Crete